com-lihaoyi/mill/readme.md

 - [Documentation](http://www.lihaoyi.com/mill/)

-If you like Mill, please support it by donating to our Patreon:
+If you use Mill and like it, please support it by donating to our Patreon:

 - [https://www.patreon.com/lihaoyi](https://www.patreon.com/lihaoyi)